abelmarnk/First-Audit/README.md

 It would be more reasonable to set a limit on how many times a user can spawn.
 Once their allotted spawns are exhausted, they should no longer be able to spawn again.
 This would be a more balanced gameplay compared to allowing unlimited spawning.

 #### Other Vulnerabilities
-There are other vulnerabilites found in the program, they are not as major as the ones above, but are important as well they are listed as improvements in phase 2
+There are other potential vulnerabilites found in the program, such as overflow/underflow they are listed as improvements in phase 2

 ---